DJ-1701/Useful-Data/README.md

 Storage of Objects as files to be used between PowerShell sessions.<br>
 https://devblogs.microsoft.com/scripting/learn-how-to-save-powershell-objects-for-offline-analysis/

-Running a PowerShell script as a sheduled task. powershell.exe -ExecutionPolicy Bypass -File C:\Install\Script.ps1 -WindowStyle Hidden (Where C:\Install\Script.ps1 is the script you wish to run, and -WindowStyle Hidden can be use to hide the window.)
+Running a PowerShell script as a sheduled task.<br>
+`powershell.exe -ExecutionPolicy Bypass -File C:\Install\Script.ps1 -WindowStyle Hidden`<br>
+(Where `C:\Install\Script.ps1` is the script you wish to run, and -WindowStyle Hidden can be use to hide the window.)